 How to Check Your Car Battery

-Keeping your car running properly requires taking care of a wide range of service options including changing the oil, adding fluids, and making sure your battery is properly charged.
+Keeping your new or used car running properly requires taking care of a wide range of service options including changing the oil, adding fluids, and making sure your battery is properly charged.
 Not enough people think of the latter and they end up with a dead battery at the worst time.
-Check your battery regularly to make sure it isn’t running low on power.
+Checking your battery regularly will ensure it isn’t running low on power so you can keep moving without missing a beat.
+Learn more about how to check battery life with the service experts at Biggers Mazda!

-Before you begin, you should make sure to avoid any of these dangerous situations while working on your battery.
+Before you begin, you should make sure to avoid any of these dangerous situations while checking your battery.
 These include:

 - Leaving the engine running